Jesus the Messiah = The Way, The Truth and The Life!

 Which translation of the Bible should I choose when buying a Bible?

 With all my heart, I share this with you: in a world of over 8 billion souls, each with their own perspective on the Bible, don't lose yourself in the different denominations and endless theological debates; instead, let the Holy Spirit gently guide you, making it so vital to carve out precious time each day to study God's Word with Him, wrapped in His love.
 As for me personally, I consider only the 66 books of the Protestant Bible Scripture (Scripture, divinely inspired).
 I do not consider the extra books in the Bible as in the Catholic and Orthodox Bible as Scripture.
-I also don't see myself as a Protestant, but as a believer and follower of Jesus Christ.
-My advice is to begin your own search for the truth so that you have your own conviction and unshakable faith.
+I also don't see myself as a Protestant, Catholic or Christian, but as a believer and follower of Jesus the Messiah.
+The term believer and follower of Jesus the Messiah is clearer and purer than all the others that sometimes cause confusion.
+My advice to you is to begin your own search for the truth so that you have your own conviction and unshakable faith.

 1 – Catholic Church